kristian-lange-tw/JATOS_docs/pages/Results.md

 ### Results view

-Once you ran a study, you can see and manage the results by clicking on the Study Results button.
-The Coponent Results view is similar, so we describe the Study Results view only.
+Once you collected data for a study, you can see and manage the results by clicking on the Study Results button.
+The Component Results view is similar, so we describe the Study Results view only.

 ![Results Link](images/ResultsLink.png)